 Activist.
 Educator.
 Writer.

-A former teacher, policy expert, and non-profit executive director, Brittany has committed her life and career to justice.
+Known as @MsPackyetti on social media, Brittany is a policy expert, non-profit executive, and teacher.
+Brittany has committed her life and career to justice.
 She currently plays many roles, all focused on freedom.

 Brittany was a Fall 2018 Fellow at Harvard’s Institute of Politics, a member of the Ferguson Commission and President Obama's Task Force on 21st Century Policing.
 A lifelong activist, Brittany was active in the Ferguson Uprising and is co-founder of Campaign Zero, a policy platform to end police violence.

 She is a Crooked Media contributor, Cohost of the four time Webby-award winning Pod Save The People, and founded Love & Power, a hub created to inspire, empower, and outfit everyday people to seismically shift society.
 Brittany was a TED 2019 mainstage speaker, and currently pens the column “Listen Up!” for Teen Vogue.